datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 Successful business process automation requires real ability to iterate the automation part.
 During the last year, I went through many ideas and iterations on how to make [Camunda Platform](https://camunda.com/download/) BPMN [external service task handlers](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) more convenient to develop and execute – especially in Python or [Robot Framework](https://robotframework.org/rpa/).
-By the end of the year, I surprised myself by settling down on a quickish solution based on [Robocorp RCC](https://robocorp.com/docs/rcc/overview): a lightweight wrapper I named [carrot-rcc](https://pypi.org/project/carrot-rcc/).
+By the end of the year, I surprised myself by settling down on a quickish solution based on [Robocorp RCC](https://robocorp.com/docs/rcc/overview): a lightweight wrapper concept I named [carrot-rcc](https://pypi.org/project/carrot-rcc/).

 ```mermaid
 sequenceDiagram